Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Effective massive spin-2 fields through local U(1) SSB

 This bound is consistent with LIGO observations~\cite{abbott2021tests}, and its value is comparable to the Hubble constant $H_0 \sim 5 \times 10^{-28}~{\rm eV}$~\cite{2021-DiValentino.etal-Class.Quant.Grav.}.
 As mentioned earlier, a graviton mass comparable with the Hubble constant $H_{0}$ can drive the acceleration of the current Universe~\cite{deRham:2013qqa,Gershtein:1997mm}.
 This implies that SSB in the dark sector can yield the graviton mass needed to naturally explain the Universe's acceleration.

+Lastly, to understand the contribution of the 4-rank tensor $\mathcal{O}_{\mu\nu}^{\alpha\beta}$ w.r.t the Ricci scalar and tensor during the above SSB scenario.
+In the case of $\Lambda$CDM model the background Einstein's equation leads to $R \sim \Lambda$.
+Hence, Ricci scalar is $\sim 10^{-64} \text{eV}^{2}$.
+On the other hand, the SSB in the dark matter sector (in our case) leads to mass squared of spin-2 field $m^{2}$ to be $10^{-56}\text{eV}^{2}$ which is $10^{8}$ order higher in magnitude.
+Substituting Eq.~\eqref{eq:OSSB} in Eq.~\eqref{eq.
+M8}, we see that effective graviton mass is $10^{-56}\text{eV}^{2}$; hence, the contribution is from the fourth-rank tensor.
+Note that the concept of mass for the spin-2 field is well-defined only if the background metric solution is asymptotically flat since the action for the spin-2 field asymptotically approaches the extended Fierz-Pauli action ($\alpha = \frac{1}{2}$) at spatial infinity~\cite{Mukhanov:2024mmg}.

-A curious reader might wonder: Can the aforementioned mass value be generated in a more restrictive model with fewer parameters, such as the Coleman-Weinberg model~\cite{Coleman:1973jx, Jackiw:1974cv}, where $m_{\Phi} = 0$?
-In the Coleman-Weinberg mechanism, SSB occurs due to radiative corrections.
-By repeating the above steps, we obtain the graviton mass as (details in Ref.~\cite{2024-Mandal.etal-Supp}):
+A curious reader might wonder: Can the aforementioned mass value be generated in a more restrictive model with fewer parameters, such as the Coleman-Weinberg (CW) model~\cite{Coleman:1973jx, Jackiw:1974cv}, where $m_{\Phi} = 0$?
+In the CW mechanism, the model exhibits one fewer parameter and is classically scale invariant.
+Furthermore, the Higgs mass is directly predicted.
+In the rest of this section, we adopt this approach and investigate the possibility of generating the effective mass of the spin-2 field.
+Including the radiative quantum corrections, the one-loop effective potential is:

+The above potential has a maximum at $\phi_{c} = 0$, whereas a minimum at $\phi_{c} = v$.
+Thus, the effective action of scalar quantum electrodynamics at one-loop level can be expressed as